Jayachandran20/monte-carlo-control/README.md

 * 2: Right
 * 3: Up

-### Transition Probabilities :
-Slippery surface with a 33.3% chance of moving as intended and a 66.6% chance of moving in orthogonal directions.
-For example, if the agent intends to move left, there is a
-* 33.3% chance of moving left, a
-* 33.3% chance of moving down, and a
-* 33.3% chance of moving up.

 ### Rewards :
 The agent receives a reward of 1 for reaching the goal state, and a reward of 0 otherwise.